kdgregory/log4j-aws-appenders/docs/sns.md

 topic with the specified name.
 If unable to find an existing topic it will create the topic.

 > The appender assumes that, when listing topics, it will only receive topics for the current region.
-  That constraint is _not_ explicitly stated in the [API doc](http://docs.aws.amazon.com/sns/latest/api/API_ListTopics.html)o but is the current observed behavior.
-If this behavior ever changes, the appender may choose aan unexpected topic.
+  That constraint is _not_ explicitly stated in the [API docs](http://docs.aws.amazon.com/sns/latest/api/API_ListTopics.html) but is the current observed behavior.
+If this behavior ever changes, the appender may choose an unexpected topic.

 You may use [substitutions](substitutions.md) in either the topic name or ARN.
 When constructing an